Publication requirements of NC TAR Article 29 and 30 (Download NC TAR)- updated 04.06.2020

 |Information for standard capacity products for firm capacity (reserve prices, multipliers, seasonal factors, etc.)|

-BNetzA determined the discounts for interruptible capacity at interconnection points in its decision BK9-18-612 (‘MARGIT’) Annex I. The methodology to calculate these discounts is described in chapter 5 of the decision.
-The English version of the consultation document – methodology as well as specific discounts have not been amended in the final decision – can be obtained here.
+BNetzA determined the discounts for interruptible capacity at interconnection points in its decision BK9-19-612 (‘MARGIT 2021’) Annex I. The methodology to calculate these discounts is described in chapter 5 of the decision.
+The data to calculate the discounts have been published during the consultation of decision MARGIT.

 Art.
 30 (1)(a)